web-extend/web-extend/packages/core/README.md

 # web-extend

-A Build Tool for building web extensions.
+WebExtend is a modern build tool for browser extensions.

 <p>
   <a href="https://npmjs.com/package/web-extend">